kuehlingkuehling/KuehlingKuehling-Slic3r-profiles/README.md

 ## Author

-Under the umbrella of Kühling&Kühling GbR these profiles are developed by
+These profiles are developed by Kühling&Kühling GmbH, Christianspries 30, 24159 Kiel (Germany)

-* Jonas Kühling <mail@jonaskuehling.de>
-* Simon Kühling <mail@simonkuehling.de>

 ## License